 Starting Day 2 off on a bit of a somber tone, but also a necessity for those who have yet to visit since the memorial was opened.
 We all remember where we were the day it happened, and we all want to pay our respects at the 9/11 memorial and museum.
 The memorial itself will get you completely choked up, but it has been recommended to me that the museum, while emotionally taxing, is powerful and very important to see as well.
 Once you have recovered emotionally, head up towards the trendy Meatpacking District for some window shopping.
 After roaming the streets for a while, walk a couple of blocks up to Chelsea Market.
 Ideally, you go to the market on a weekday because then you can actually enjoy the walk through as opposed to dodging people right and left.
 Grab some lunch and a tea or coffee to-go before you walk up the old New York Central Railroad track, now an aerial greenway and park.
 The High Line is always one of the highlights of my New York trip in both summer and winter as it’s just a great way to view parts of New York City.
 Also, the High Line goes on for quite awhile so don’t feel like you have to walk the entire way!

-We are heading to midtown and uptown today!
-Starting off the day getting a photo op at the Flatiron building because it’s pretty nuts to see a building that shape and size.
-Conveniently enough, Eataly is across the street, the perfect place to grab brunch/lunch.
+We are heading to midtown and uptown today and starting off the day getting a photo op at the Flatiron building because it’s pretty nuts to see a building that shape and size.
+Conveniently enough, Eataly is across the street, and it’s the perfect place to grab brunch/lunch.
 Eataly is a huge open market with a variety of Italian restaurants.
 We chose to go to the rooftop restaurant because it was currently Italian Alps themed and there was raclette and rose so…enough said.
 After lunch, take the subway Uptown from 23rd street to 68 St-Hunter College to visit the Frick Museum, the mansion of Henry Frick, a wealthy New Yorker whose hobby of collecting artwork developed into one of the pre-eminent small art museums in the United States after his death.
-For those of you who are like myself and don’t have a strong background in art or art history, I recommend going on the 15-minute decent led introductory tour that the Frick has daily at 1:00 PM and 2:00 PM.
+For those of you who, like me, don’t have a strong background in art or art history, I recommend going on the 15-minute docent led introductory tour that the Frick has daily at 1:00 PM and 2:00 PM.
 Actually, I recommend everyone go on the tour.
-Call ahead to confirm!
+Call ahead to confirm daily hours!
 Tickets are $22 for adults and $12 for students.

 Where are your must-see spots in New York City?
 Let me know below!